-Double eyelid surgery is an ideal choice for such patients.
-By creating a crease in the eye that lacks it, we can restore symmetry to the eyes and harmony to the face.
-This often leads to significant improvements in the patient’s confidence and self-image.
+Double eyelid surgery is an option for such patients.
+By creating a crease in the eye that lacks it, we can make the eyes appear more symmetrical.

 The Appearance of Longer Lashes

-Asian double eyelid surgery can reveal the full length and beauty of the eyelashes.
-This gives the eyes a more flattering and bright appearance, and for some people, it may also reduce discomfort.
+Asian double eyelid surgery can reveal the full length of the eyelashes.
+For some people, it may also reduce discomfort.

 An Expanded Canvas for Makeup

 A quick search on YouTube or Google will reveal countless tips for applying cosmetics to monolids.
-While we firmly believe that all eye shapes offer a unique beauty look, we understand that not everyone is satisfied with their natural appearance and the makeup techniques that complement it.
+While we firmly believe that all eye shapes offer a unique beauty look, we understand that everyone has different aesthetic preferences.

-Asian eyelid surgery can offer more freedom for cosmetic creativity.
-By creating a crease and revealing more of the mobile lid, patients can experiment freely with eyeshadow, eyeliner and mascara on a larger canvas.
+By creating a crease and revealing more of the mobile lid, Asian eyelid surgery can offer more room for applying eyeshadow, eyeliner and mascara.